BOOK NINE: The Bayou State

 BOOK TWELVE: Acadians in Gray

-The steamboat Louisville arrives at Franklin via Bayou Plaquemine and the Atachafalaya Basin, April 1825. ...01a
+The steamboat Louisville arrives at Franklin via Bayou Plaquemine and the Atachafalaya Basin, April 1825 ...01a

 From Subjects to Citizens: the Acadians and the Americans, 1803-1812

 Becoming American did not change Louisiana Acadians fundamentally.
 Despite American officials insisting that English was now the "official" language of the province, the great majority of Acadians still clung to their cultural verities and spoke their distinctive French patois, though some of them, especially the hand full of merchants and planters, learned English to communicate with les Américains.
-A few of them welcomed the rough-and-tumble game of representative democracy the new Jeffersonian republic brought to them, while most watched the play unfold, so strange and discordant, from the safety of the political sidelines.
+Some of them welcomed the rough-and-tumble game of representative democracy the new Jeffersonian republic brought to them, while most watched the play unfold, so strange and discordant, from the safety of the political sidelines.
 They were grateful to see that, unlike the British of Nova Scotia, the Americans tolerated their religious faith.
 Only the priests and the hand full of devout Catholics among them complained when Protestant congregations appeared in their communities.
 The economy of the region changed slowly but inexorably as the plantation system took hold; none, even those who lived on modest holdings, could escape the play of that peculiar game.
-For those who held others in bondage or sought to do so, after it became clear that their new rulers had no intention of abolishing slavery in Louisiana, the American system of slavery held some appeal.
-Louisiana's system of laws changed gradually, a pleasant surprise for most.
+For those who held others in bondage, or sought to do so, after it became clear that their new rulers had no intention of abolishing slavery in Louisiana, the American system of slavery held some appeal.
+Louisiana's system of laws changed gradually, a pleasant surprise for most Acadians.
 Universally concerned about the integrity of their Spanish land grants, they mastered the transformation of Spanish arpents into acres, sections, and townships.
 But the transition from Spanish subject to American citizen was by no means trouble free.03

 In 1804, Lieutenant Henry Hopkins of the United States army "arrived in the Attakapas region to formally raise the U.S. flag over the Teche."
 A similar ceremony was held, no doubt, in the Opelousas District.
 Late that year, "Spanish officials in Nacogdoches ... spread news of a royal decree that offered asylum to any slave escaping from American-held Louisiana into the province of Texas.
 Officials in New Orleans," including Spanish "commissioner of limits" and former interim governor the Marqués de Casa Calvo, "confirmed its existence.
 Within weeks rumors of insurrection spread through the lower part of the Louisiana district, and slaves began fleeing American territory for Texas," some of them likely from Attakapas and Opelousas farms and plantations.
 Louisiana Governor William C. C. Claiborne beseeched the marqués to rescind the decree.
 The Spaniard ignored him, and slaves continued to flee to Nacogdoches.